 - If the abduction attempt takes place in your hotel room, make noise, attempt to arouse the suspicion or concern of hotel employees or of those in neighboring rooms.

-- Know that the fact that your abduction has taken place will be brought to the attention of authorities and the process of notification and search will begin, although it might be hours or days before your absence is reported.
+- Understand that your abduction will likely be brought to the attention of authorities and the process of notification and search will begin, although it might be hours or days before your absence is reported

 - Do not struggle in a confined space.